toshimoto821/toshi-moto/README.md

 ## Umbrel

-I have yet to submit this app to the official Umbrel App Store.
-However, you can install it on an Umbrel using the a [toshi-collection community-app store](https://github.com/toshimoto821/toshimoto-app-store).
+This app is in the App submission process with Umbrel.
+You can install it on an Umbrel using the [community-app store](https://github.com/toshimoto821/toshimoto-app-store) I maintain for frequent releases.

 copy and paste the url below to "Add" and then select "Open"